Sunday Services at 10:00am

 Romans 8:31-39 - What, then, shall we say in response to this?
 If God is for us, who can be against us?
 32 He who did not spare his own Son, but gave him up for us all-- how will he not also, along with him, graciously give us all things?
 33 Who will bring any charge against those whom God has chosen?
 It is God who justifies.
 34 Who is he that condemns?
 Christ Jesus, who died-- more than that, who was raised to life-- is at the right hand of God and is also interceding for us.
 35 Who shall separate us from the love of Christ?
 Shall trouble or hardship or persecution or famine or nakedness or danger or sword?
 36 As it is written: "For your sake we face death all day long; we are considered as sheep to be slaughtered."
 37 No, in all these things we are more than conquerors through him who loved us.
 38 For I am convinced that neither death nor life, neither angels nor demons, neither the present nor the future, nor any powers, 39 neither height nor depth, nor anything else in all creation, will be able to separate us from the love of God that is in Christ Jesus our Lord.

-Notice that Peter grounds what the crowd is seeing in the larger context.
-Specifically, he points to Joel’s prophecy and to David’s words in the Psalms before talking about the life, death, and resurrection of Christ and the future judgment.
+The crowd hears the people speaking in other languages and asks “what does this mean?”
+Peter gets up to speak, and he begins by grounding what the crowd is seeing in the larger historical context.
+He talks about Joel’s prophecy and to David’s words in the Psalms before talking about the life, death, and resurrection of Christ and the future judgment.

 Study the resurrection.
 Learn the proofs, both to bolster your faith, and to help you share it.
 People may be able to argue felt needs or personal needs for God, but challenge them with the reality of the resurrection and the need to listen to a man who rose from the dead.
 If it is true, then it demands a response.